 “Trust in the LORD with all your heart, and do not lean on your own understanding.”– Proverbs 3:5 (ESV)

-Judges reminds us how limited our instincts can be when we try to navigate life on our own.
-Trusting God helps reorient our decisions in confusing seasons, and that kind of steady dependence matters deeply in faith in everyday life.
+Judges shows how limited our instincts are when we try to handle life alone.
+Trusting God reorients us in confusing seasons—a steady dependence that is vital for faith in everyday life.

 “The people who walked in darkness have seen a great light.”– Isaiah 9:2 (ESV)